correon/virtus-dashboard/README.md

-Install dependencies and runs the app in the development mode:
+Install dependencies and run the app in development mode:
 ```sh
 npm install
 npm run start